|In-state Tuition (per semester hour, unless noted)||$26,580 PER YR.*|

 POINTS OF DISTINCTION

-- Ranked no. 1 in the nation for elementary teacher preparation by the National Council on Teacher Quality.
+- Ranked in the top 1 percent in the nation for elementary teacher preparation by the National Council on Teacher Quality.

 - Named to the U.S. President’s Honor Roll for Community Service for eight consecutive years.